MileHacker Logo

 Bargaining at Markets

 Bargaining is generally not common or expected at Trogir's main markets for fresh produce or standard goods.
 Prices are usually fixed.
-However, for souvenir stalls or larger artisan purchases, a polite inquiry about a "best price" may be an option, specifically towards the end of the day or if buying multiple items.
+However, for souvenir stalls or larger artisan purchases, a polite inquiry about a "best price" may be a possibility, specifically towards the end of the day or if buying multiple items.

 Activity Planning Summary